Khanapatro/sql-data-warehouse-project/README.md

 ### 📂 SQL Server Data Warehouse Structure

-The image above shows the complete **SQL Server data warehouse implementation** created for this project.
+The image below shows the complete **SQL Server data warehouse implementation** created for this project.
 It includes:

 - **Bronze layer tables** for raw CRM and ERP data ingestion